dnanexus/dxCompiler/doc/TestCompilerInYourEnvironment.md

 export DXCOMPILER_VERSION=2.10.0
 ```

-2. Download the asset from the DNAnexus platform (either prod or staging):
+2. Log into staging or prod environment and download the asset from the DNAnexus platform (either prod or staging):
 ```
 #!/usr/bin/env bash